-Some of our other posts give you some handy guidelines for things like basic filming and video editing.
-The truth is, video production can require an awful lot of kit, especially if you’re starting from zero, so we put together a list of our top ten must-haves for video production.
-This is stuff you absolutely need, and/or the stuff that will be well worth the cost, because you’ll use it again and again.
+The truth is, video production can require an awful lot of kit, especially if you’re starting from zero.
+So, we put together a list of our top ten must-haves for video production.
+This is stuff you absolutely need, and will be well worth the cost, because you’ll use it again and again.
+Keep reading to find out what made our list.

 2. Camera bag.